Research

 Estimating event studies when units experience multiple events

-Key subjects: Econometric theory; difference-in-differences; event study; multiple events; matching
+Key subjects: econometric theory; difference-in-differences; event study; multiple events; matching

 Abstract: An event study is an empirical framework for measuring the impact of an event over time using observational data.
 Under no anticipation and parallel trends assumptions, difference-in-differences are known to identify the event's average treatment effect on the treated when units experience one event at most.
 In this paper, I introduce a new event study framework to accommodate settings where units may experience multiple events.
 I introduce a matching estimator which consistently and transparently estimates the average treatment effect on the treated of a single event under generalizations of the conventional no anticipation and parallel trends assumptions.
 I show that the matching estimator is equivalent to a weighted least squares estimator for a particular set of weights.
 I also introduce a parallel pre-trends test which can be used to scrutinize these assumptions in the usual sense.
 Finally, I demonstrate in a series of Monte Carlo simulations that the estimator and parallel pre-trends test work well for a wide range of treatment effects, including dynamic, non-stationary, and history-dependent treatment effects.